shnbmy/findmyhat/README.md

 What did you like about this project?

-there was help to get a headstart,
--i was able to figure out a bit on how it functions and which concepts to read on & understand better
+ - there was help to get a headstart i was able to figure out a bit on how it functions and which concepts to read on & understand better

 What did you struggle with in this project?

- -getting the game started & figuring out how to move my the player
+ - getting the game started & figuring out how to move my the player

 What would make your experience with this assessment better?